Blitz Report™ Installation Guide

 ...

 This message should be ignored as the Blitz Report tables are intentionally designed to not have editioning views.
-This allows upgrades on live systems without patch cycle creation and cutover downtime.
+The Blitz Report upgrade process is designed to run on live systems without patch cycle creation and cutover downtime.

 This design is fully supported by Oracle as explained in note 1577661.1.
 Custom code can fulfill ‘minimal’ instead of ‘full’ compliance if online patching is not required for the customization.
 Above error message is just a warning, that such custom tables may not be patched using online patching.